ni/install-systemlink-enterprise/release-notes/2022-12/README.md

 ## New Features and Behavior changes

-- License service now included in the top level helm chart.
+- The License service now included in the top level helm chart.
 Refer to **Helm Chart Breaking Changes** for details on the required configuration for this service.
-- Users may specify data table IDs as variables in dashboards.
+- Users can specify data table IDs as variables in dashboards.
-- Users may customize columns, filter, save, and load views in the Products grid.
+- Users can customize columns, filter, save, and load views in the Products grid.
-- Users may now upload and view files associated with a product.
+- Users can upload and view files associated with a product.
-- Users can now filter the Executions grid by date ranges and workspaces.
+- Users can filter the Executions grid by date ranges and workspaces.

 ## Helm Chart Breaking Changes

-- All Charts `systemlink 0.9.86`
+- `systemlink 0.9.86`, `systemlink-admin 0.9.4`
-    - Containers inside a Pod now use a stricter `securityContext` configuration by default.
+    - Containers inside a Pod now use a more strict `securityContext` configuration by default.
     - The new default `securityContext` configuration for containers is as follows:
         - `allowPrivilegeEscalation` defaults to `false`
         - `readOnlyRootFilesystem` defaults to `true`
         - `privileged` defaults to `false`
         - `capabilities.drop` defaults to `[all]`.
     - This change only affects the default values of _Containers_.
-The default values for the _Pod_ `securityContext` remain the same.
+The default values for _Pod_ `securityContext` remains the same.
 - `license 0.1.0`
     - This service requires the persistent storage class `ReadWriteMany`.
     - Configure secrets for the service